-The simple rule to follow in order to balance usability and security is that if usability is too low, people won’t use the intranet at all and the content will be for nothing.
-Therefore, make sure that the usability is high and adopt your content to sensible security standards.
+If usability is too low, your content will be for nothing.
+Therefore, the simple rule to follow for balancing usability and security is to adopt your content to sensible security standards.

 The aim of a mobile intranet should always be to integrate and engage more people.
 To make this a reality right off the bat, usability must be a priority.